Tortuga Bay

 Tortuga Bay, Santa Cruz, Galápagos

-As you continue your journey to the north, you will notice a mangrove zone and an area where marine iguanas sunbathe.
+As you continue north, you will come across a mangrove zone and a sunbathing place for marine iguanas.

 Tortuga Bay, Santa Cruz, Galápagos